 Stop fiddling – Fiddling can be a huge distraction for the audience.
 Once they see the fiddle they may not be able to stop seeing it.
-If you fiddle and you fiddle with something, remove that thing!
+When you fiddle and you fiddle with something, remove that thing!
 If it’s a pen or pencil put it down.
 If it’s a bracelet, take it off.
-If it’s ear rings, remove them.
+And if it’s ear rings, remove them.

 How to stand – Weight evenly balanced, or slightly more weight on one leg.
 But the latter can look less professional if the weight is too imbalanced.

 Should I look at the screen? – Generally no. It turns your back to the audience and demonstrates a lack of certainty.
 Have your slides on the laptop in front of you or to the side, so that you can see what they can see.